realpaver/realpaver/doc/docs/userdoc/language.md

 - `Constraints` definitions
 - `Objectives` definitions

-These 6 kinds of statements allow to define a list of each type of element.
+These 6 kinds of statements allow to define a **list** of each type of elements.
-Namely, the `Constants` statement define a list of constants, all seperated by a `,`and terminated by a `;`.
+Namely, the `Constants` statement defines a list of constants, all separated by a `,`and terminated by a `;`, even in the case of a single constant definition.

 These statements can be used several times in the same file.